-When I Google “can you be a Christian and a feminist“, I find two things:
+When I Google “can you be a Christian and a feminist“, I find mainly two classes of answers:

 1) Articles claiming today’s feminism goes beyond equality to [sinful attitudes], and you cannot.

 2) Articles on the equality and dignity given to both sexes at creation, how Jesus treated women, women leaders in the Bible, etc., claiming you can be a feminist for Jesus.

 The “Jesus was a feminist” folks (my people!) are doing a great job, but they do not bridge the gap between “feminism is for equality and this is good” and “feminism is for more than equality and this is bad.”
 This article will try to bridge that gap, to actually discuss the talking points of the anti-feminists.